 So, when does Table Tennis come into the picture?
 Well, that was a decision made in 1926 by the newly founded International Table Tennis federation.
 They didn’t want to name their sport something already owned by a large corporation, who they would have to pay money!
 So, they opted for the more generic “Table Tennis”.

 So, the sport is conclusively called Table Tennis.
-Discover everything you need to know about Table Tennis.
+Discover more about the history of table tennis through our detailed research.

 I guess you can stop reading now… apart from a slight twist in the tale.
 The Ping Pong name has been revived!
 More on that shortly.